To participate in the graduate housing lottery, all eligibility requirements must be met by the student.

 On their application, students are asked to select their preferences for housing (ie: Packer vs Saucon Village, one bedroom vs three bedroom).
 The fewer housing options a student puts on their application, the more they limit themselves.
 Students with very specific requests could possibly not receive an offer despite a good lottery number.

-A student is more likely to receive an offer if they are flexible and include a first, second and third choice, etc. Keep in mind though, that a student should only apply for the types of housing they are willing to accept because if an offer is declined their application will be closed.
+A student is more likely to receive an offer if they are flexible and include a first and second choice.
+Keep in mind though, that a student should only apply for the types of housing they are willing to accept because if an offer is declined their application will be closed.

 Accepting an Offer for an Apartment

 All apartment offers are sent to the student’s email account.
 Students have 48 hours to respond and accept an offer for housing.
 Student need to read their offer details and if accepting an offer return the paperwork to the Office of Housing Services and pay a housing deposit on-line.

 Signing your lease

-As your move-in date approaches, students should call the Office of Houisng Services at 610-758-3500 to schedule an hour lease signing.
+At least a week prior to move-in, students should call the Office of Housing Services at 610-758-3500 to schedule an hour lease signing.
 On the day of your lease signing, the student should come to Housing Services Office (63 University Drive- Rathbone Hall) to sign all the lease paperwork, receive your key, swipe access, and set up your PPL electric account (if applicable).
 During the lease signing students will be given an orientation to living in on-campus housing at Lehigh.
 After your lease signing, students will be able to obtain a parking permit if they have a vehicle.
 Students should come prepared to their lease signing with questions they have and we encourage all family and roommates to attend the appointment with the leaseholder.